 A lot of people arrive at a management position without learning how to be a manager.
 That includes me.
-This is especially true in small to medium sized companies with little or no budget for management training or enhancement.
+This is especially true in small to medium-sized companies with little or no budget for management training or enhancement.
 An exemption would probably be the government, which is a hulking institution tasked at not only serving a whole nation but managing hundreds of thousands, if not millions, of employees.
-Employee skills upgrade and enhancements are de facto in this institution.
+Employee skills upgrades and enhancements are de facto in this institution.

-A lot of companies trumpet that their greatest resource are their employees, but what are they doing to keep and maintain a valuable resources?
+A lot of companies trumpet that their greatest resource is their employees, but what are they doing to keep and maintain a valuable resource?
 More often, training will be prioritized on skill building or seminars that will upgrade the core skill of the employee.
 Add to the fact that most companies are deadline-filled environments, trainings, if any, get sidelined for more important business matters or opportunities.
-The end result?
+The result?
 A burned-out, trapped-in-a-rut, depressed manager.

 That is why Ms. Yay Olmedo-Padua’s book, “Now That You’re Boss, Timely and Timeless Lessons for New (& Seasoned) Leaders” is an important and practical work that will rescue a lot of managers from their place of great distress: work.